 Section 7.
 PLAT MARKERS OR MONUMENTS.

-7.1 Permanent plat markers or monuments shall be placed at all boundary and block corners, angle points, points of curves in streets, lot corners and all such intermediate points

-All lot corners shall be marked with metal pin or pipe monuments three-fourths (¾”) inch in diameter and twenty-four (24) inches long or suitable concrete markers shall be driven flush with the finished grade as plat markers.
+7.1 Permanent plat markers or monuments shall be placed at all boundary and block corners, angle points, points of curves in streets, lot corners and all such intermediate points with a metal pin or pipe monuments three-fourths (¾”) inch in diameter and twenty-four (24) inches long or suitable concrete markers shall be driven flush with the finished grade as plat markers.

-Installation of monuments and pins shall be certified by a surveyor.

 A permanent bench mark shall be accessibly placed within the subdivision, the elevation of which shall be referred to the U.S.G.S. datum and accurately noted on the subdivision plat.

-Developer shall provide the city with GPS (Global Positioning System) coordinates on all permanent monument markers.
+Developer shall provide the city with GPS (Global Positioning System) coordinates on all permanent plat or monument markers.

 ARTICLE VII